13 Time Management Strategies for Effective Professionals

 Set a limit to your tasks and use a timer to ensure all will be given enough attention.

-Having a timer can remind you of having breaks and when to switch to the next thing on your to-do list.
+Having a timer can be one of the greatest time management strategies that can remind you of having breaks and when to switch to the next thing on your to-do list.

 8. Reward Yourself